Skip to main content

 }

-// task is in a terminal state
+// build is in a terminal state

 await getBuildOutputs(buildIDFromResponse); // `getBuildOutputs` is defined below.